Fraser Kershaw: Coaching Legacy

-In 2023, Kershaw is a youth coach at Philadelphia Union in the Major League within the United States.
+In 2023, Kershaw was a youth coach at Philadelphia Union in the Major League within the United States.
+In 2025, Kershaw serves in an engagement role within the United States Virgin Islands National Soccer Team Federation.
+Kershaw interviewed in New York City, United States, "If anyone has ever trained and played the beautiful game with serious longevity, they look at it like sheet music with hints of Mozart as it has a fluid unconscious nature to it, like music."

 Charity work and other interests

 Kershaw started an initiative called Water Works and said its focus is to provide clean and safe drinking water to people in developing nations.
 He has said in Vitamin Retailer Magazine that Water Works started the day he saw people weeping over water-related deaths.
 The Fort Lauderdale Daily News boasted Kershaw using its airport as his launch pad to give people clean water.
-The Lodi news said while Kershaw was in Indonesia he lost ten pounds from a water borne illness and a doctor traveled to document Kershaw's condition.

-Green Clean Magazine declared Kershaw as one of the "People We Love" stating he believes the new generation is done with people who spew facts, figures, and formulas for fun and there must be a call to action.
+The Lodi news said while Kershaw was in Indonesia he lost ten pounds from a water borne illness and a doctor traveled to document Kershaw's condition.Green Clean Magazine declared Kershaw as one of the "People We Love" stating he believes the new generation is done with people who spew facts, figures, and formulas for fun and there must be a call to action.
 Modern Latina Magazine showed Kershaw studying sugar samples from tree leaves as a way to pinpoint a drought to assess solutions with its data.
 Luxury Travel Magazine featured Kershaw testing out prototype luggage designed by the Swedish brand Thule Group.

 Kershaw created an international soccer tournament in Virginia which brought support to orphans and widows.
 Kershaw has stated in an interview that every person dreams of being loved and accepted and along the way many lose faith in humanity and his team's goal is to inspire everyone on the planet who loves fellow humans to empower another Spirit, engage with the world, and make a difference.
 Kershaw has worked in rural areas assisting people with clean water and Mother Earth News compared the process to a wild ride.

 Personal life

-Kershaw lives in Los Angeles, California.
+In 2005, Kershaw lived in California.
 He mentioned when he travels he gains clarity about important decisions versus when he is inside his own bubble at home.
 Kershaw said in Carib Entertainment Magazine that he likes when failure is possible because it makes him feel alive and that failure excites him as it mimics life and drives his projects.
 It has been recorded that he throws away his cell phone while doing creative work.

-Kershaw has talked about eliminating things in his life which gives him time to reach big goals.
-He claims his most difficult challenge while helping others is his ego and himself and has never accepted a dime for his efforts.
-Kershaw has said he will dance around anyone blocking the basic human right of clean drinking water.